-The school equal opportunities policy is used throughout the curriculum and must be adhered to at all times.
-In addition it is important in religious education to ensure the work being covered is appropriate to pupils who come from any religious background or none.
+The school's Equal Opportunities Policy is used throughout the curriculum and must be adhered to at all times.
+In addition it is important in Religious Education to ensure the work being covered is appropriate to pupils who come from any religious background or none.